cbs228/sameold/CODE_OF_CONDUCT.md

 # CODE OF CONDUCT

-*The Microcode*
+*The Microcode*, v1.0.1

-Contributors are asked to abstain from any behavior which might motivate us to adopt a formal code of conduct.
+Contributors are hereby requested to abstain from any behavior which might motivate us to adopt a formal code of conduct.